cea-trust-platform/trust-documentation/doc/source/srcs/reference/all.rst

 - **[impr]**  (*type:* flag) Flag to display some info on the resolution on eahc grid

-- **[solver_precision]**  (*type:* string into ["mixed","double"])  Precision with which the variables at stake during  the resolution of the system will be stored.
+- **[solver_precision]**  (*type:* string into ["mixed", "double"])  Precision with which the variables at stake during  the resolution of the system will be stored.
 We can have a simple or double precision or both.
 In the case of a hybrid precision, the multigrid solver is launched in simple precision,  but the residual is calculated in double precision.

 - **[iterations_mixed_solver]**  (*type:* int) Define the maximum number of iterations in mixed precision solver